unifhy-org/unifhy/README.rst

 The Python package `unifhy` (Unified Framework for Hydrology) is a hydrological modelling framework which combines interchangeable modelling components for the surface layer, subsurface, and open water parts of the terrestrial water cycle.
-It is designed to foster collaborations between land surface, hydrological, and groundwater modelling communities.
+By two-way coupling these three components, the framework provides a fully functional model for simulating the terrestrial water cycle.
+It is designed to foster collaborations between land surface, hydrological, and groundwater modelling communities by structuring their interactions around standardised interfaces between the components.

 .. end here for docs